 The distance between your shelves is a personal preference or based on the length of your side material.

-Since I was attaching spindles to the side, I had to allow for 2-3 inches to hang below the bottom shelf.
+Since I was attaching spindles to the side, I had to allow 2-3 inches to hang below the bottom shelf.

 Drill Holes For The Dowel Rod